Bitcoin Verdict

 Answer the cryptocurrency question on Form 1040

-Since 2019, the IRS has included a question about digital assets on the front page of the 1040.
-If you bought, sold, or received Bitcoin at any point during the tax year, the answer is "Yes."
+Start here, because it is the easy one.
+Since 2019, the IRS has put a question about digital assets right on the front page of the 1040.
+If you bought, sold, or received Bitcoin at any point during the tax year, you check "Yes."
+That is the whole step.

 02